 The fact that a Party fails to do, or delays in doing, something the Party is entitled to do under this Agreement, does not amount to a waiver of any obligation of, or breach of obligation by, another Party.
 A waiver by a Party is only effective if it is in writing.
 A written waiver by a Party is only effective in relation to the particular obligation or breach in respect of which it is given.
-It is not to be taken as an implied waiver of any other obligation or breach or as an implied waiver of that obligation or breach in relation to any other occasion.
+It is not to be taken as an implied waiver of any other obligation or breach in relation to any other occasion.